My relation to food has changed a lot since i began to practice yoga.

 When i am stressed and really hungry i tend to eat fast.
 I am aware that eating slow and mindfuly is good for my belly and health, so training to eat mindfuly is another challenge i am still working on everyday.
 I also tend to eat too much food particularly chocolate when i feel stressed 😅…

 Every culture has it’s own ways of connecting to food.
-Although what really inspired my perspective on food is the traditional indian medicine.
+Although what really inspired my perspective on food is the traditional indian food medicine.
 It is related to find balance through food and related to nature, but particularly connecting the predominant birth element to the right type of food.
-Soon i will go to a conference in Sweden about this subject to enrich even more my knowledge.
-See links below if you are interested.

 Ayurveda goes even further when it comes to yoga practice, also relating yoga asanas to the predominant birth element.
 But that is content for another post 😄.